wxlomo/IC-Layout-Synthesis/AnalyticalPlacer/README.md

 1) Change directory to the source folder.
 2) Type "<i>make</i>" to compile the code.
 The executable "place" will be created.
 3) Type "<i>./place</i>" followed by the path or name of the input file, such as "<i>./place cct1</i>" (No need to input the extension for .txt files).
 4) The initial placement will be generated automatically.
-Press the buttons in the GUI to change the configuration while spreading:<br>
+Press the buttons in the GUI to configure the algorithm while spreading:<br>
    "Default" - Reset all the configurations to default* <br>
    "Linear Psi" - Linear cell displacement limitation (&Psi;) increment function <br>
    "Reversed Bin" - Reverse the bin list <br>